simphotonics/directed_graph/README.md

 ## Introduction

-An integral part of storing, manipulating, and retrieving numerical data are data structures or as they are called in Dart collections.
+An integral part of storing, manipulating, and retrieving numerical data are *data structures* or as they are called in Dart: *collections*.
 Arguably the most common data structure is the list.
 It enables efficient storage and retrieval of sequential data that can be associated with an index.

 A more general (non-linear) data structure where an element may be connected to one, several, or none of the other elements is called a **graph**.

 Graphs are useful when keeping track of elements that are linked to or are dependent on other elements.
-Examples include: Hyperlinks in a web page that point to other pages, foreign keys in a relational database that link entries in one table to entries in another table, include file dependencies, etc.
+Examples include: network connections, links in a document pointing to other paragraphs or documents, foreign keys in a relational database, file dependencies in a build system, etc.

 The package [directed_graph] contains a rudimentary implementation of a Dart graph that follows the recommendations found in [graphs-examples] and is compatible with the algorithms provided by [graphs].
-It is simple to use, includes methods that enable manipulating vertices and edges and access to algorithms for the calculation of the shortest path between vertices, detection of cycles, or the retrieval of a topological ordering of vertices.
+It is simple to use and includes methods that enable manipulating vertices and edges.
+The library provides access to algorithms for the calculation of the *shortest path between vertices*, *detection of cycles*, or the *retrieval of a topological ordering of the graph vertices*.

 ## Terminology